karttur/geoimagine/_posts/2018/2018-11-18-blog-climate-graph.markdown

 The process for plotting climate indexes (and other database recorded) time series in Karttur's GeoImagine Framework is [<span class='package'>plotdbtsancillary</span>](../../subprocess/subproc-plotdbtsancillary/).

-## XML commands
+## Process commands

-As stated above, all time series plotting can be done by using the <span class='package'>Pandas</span> package built in plot command.
+All time series plotting can be done by using the <span class='package'>Pandas</span> package built in plot command.
 You simply do that by setting the parameter _pdplot_ to _True_.

 ```
 <?xml version='1.0' encoding='utf-8'?>